Engagement Rings Melbourne

 Maximising Value from Cut

-The GIA prepare reports that give a diamond a cut grade.
+The GIA prepare reports that give a cut grade.
 They range anywhere from Excellent, Very Good, Good to Fair.
 What we have learned through examining thousands of diamonds is that even in the top grade of Excellent there are only a small fraction, around 10-15%, that are truly beautiful diamonds.

 Then of course you look at the diamond, really study it, and decide if it is good enough to be seen in our front window.